aeldar/shrapnel/README.md

 ## Installation

-Download the binary from the Releases section of the [Github repository](/aeldar/shrapnel/releases) and place it somewhere in your PATH.
+Download the binary from the [Releases](https://github.com/aeldar/shrapnel/releases) section, unpack and place it somewhere in your PATH.

 ## Special notes